vaishnavipaswan/LALR_Parser/README.md

 # LALR Parsing Table Generator

 ## Overview
 This project provides a **LALR Parsing Table Generator** with a **Streamlit-based frontend**.
 It allows users to upload transition and CLR state files to generate and visualize an LALR parsing table.
+This project was implemented as part of the course requirements for Compiler Design in our academic curriculum.
 Deployed at- https://lalrparser.streamlit.app/

 ## Features